 The caffeinated concoction was created by Dave Asprey, founder, and CEO of The Bulletproof brand.
-There are purported wellness benefits to be gained by consuming buttered coffee that is starting to be touted by others than just Dave and the growing legions of Bulletproof aficionados.
+There are purported wellness benefits to be gained by consuming buttered coffee, a beverage that is now being touted by others than just Dave and the growing legions of Bulletproof diehards.

-The sharp increase of visibility of Bulletproof coffee along with the claims of benefits to wellness are starting to give Bulletproof coffee the feel of being just another health craze fad.
+The sharp increase of visibility along with the claims of wellness benefits are starting to give Bulletproof coffee the feel of being just another health craze fad.

-All the trappings of a fad are there, from the initial traction within a specific community to the wildfire-like spreading of hype and hyperbole across social media, to the tipping point when late night television show host Jimmy Fallon starts making mentions of Bulletproof coffee on the set of his show.
+All the trappings of a fad are there, from the initial traction within a niche community to the wildfire-like spreading of hype across social media, to the tipping point when late night television hosts starts making mentions of Bulletproof coffee on the set of their shows.